 The ceramic pots add warmth amid imposing scale outside the lived-in kitchen adjoining the south-facing roof terrace.
 Blue fescue and Pencil grasses are displayed in a balanced composition, where low-lying tufts accentuate the great height of their terracotta vessels.
 We planted tall Olive trees, Irises and copious culinary herbs to utilise in the family's cuisine.
 This minimalist layout design ties in cohesively with the Teak deck while soaking up the sun, sheltered from westerly river airstreams.
-The rooftop terrace's effortless outline, consisting of three pots in two designs, is mirrored on either side of its elevation, defining relaxed, modern symmetry to engage our Dutch clients.
+The rooftop terrace's effortless outline, consisting of three pots in two designs, is mirrored on either side of its elevation, defining relaxed modern symmetry to engage our Dutch clients.

 the towering bridge

-The Illyrian Iris from Croatia feels at home here, in Butlers Wharf, soaking up afternoon sun and enhancing the Tower Bridge view under the blue sky.
-Underplanted with evergreen Sweet flags, this perennial re-emerges in spring, producing fresh, luscious foliage which forms an elegant, architectural see-through veil – daintily framing an expansive city landscape.
-Easy to cultivate, the Iris complements an invigorating terrace planting scheme; its bearded petals aerially observed along Tower Bridge and the surrounding, bustling riverscape.
+The Illyrian Iris from Croatia feels at home here in Butlers Wharf, soaking up afternoon sun and enhancing the Tower Bridge view under the blue sky.
+Underplanted with evergreen Sweet flags, this perennial re-emerges in spring, producing fresh luscious foliage which forms an elegant architectural see-through veil – daintily framing an expansive city landscape.
+Easy to cultivate, the Iris complements an invigorating terrace planting scheme; its bearded petals aerially observed along Tower Bridge and the surrounding bustling riverscape.

 sword ferns & silver trunks

 In the lower north terrace, the stainless steel green wall system forms an architectural display in its own right.
-Spanning the entire 10-metre length of the space, and at 3-metre height, this elegant structure was sensitively designed to support three Clematis armandii specimens which cover the wall.
+Spanning the entire 10-metre length of the rooftop, and at 3-metre height, this elegant structure was sensitively designed to support three Clematis armandii specimens which cover the wall.
 This lustrous construction material coincides with many of the penthouse's architectural fittings, as well as the custom-made bench uprights and bespoke sculpture plinth.

 The Welsh oak bench was custom-built in dynamic curves to balance the main roof terrace's linearity, while enhancing the upper balcony's aerial view.
-A Blanc de Bierges circular concrete table fits within the bench's straight section, where a bijou, opal stone sculpture is placed behind the seat.
+A Blanc de Bierges circular concrete table fits within the bench's straight section, where a bijou opal stone sculpture is placed behind the seat.
 Enveloped by lush Tree ferns, luxuriant Hostas and leafy Sasa bamboo, this asymmetrical composition forms an intimate, cosy haven outside the master bedroom.
 The jungle-like vegetation thrives in a humid microclimate, producing sculptural silhouettes.

 fountains of grass

 A trio of graceful Fountain grasses, Pennisetum alopecuroides, is featured in tall, round terrazzo pots along the sunnier corner of the sheltered entrance courtyard.
 Remaining evergreen in most years, these architectural grasses generate eye-catching feathery plumes; useful for indoor displays.
-The grasses' soft foliage sways gently in light breeze, contrasting the stillness of Silver birch tree trunks.
+The grasses' soft foliage sways gently in a light breeze, contrasting the stillness of Silver birch tree trunks.

 The evergreen Clematis armandii is a vigorous climber.
 We planted three specimens in the lower roof terrace, where the walls form an ideal, solid backdrop in scale and colour.
 The Jakob stainless steel architectural system defines a contemporary matrix of minimalist detail design, enabling the climbers freedom to spread their foliage in abundance.
 The dainty white flowers and oblong glossy leaves produce an immersive, lush tropical jungle rooftop ambience.